Kaguura/Taxi-Trip-Duration-Predictor/README.md

 ●	Trip Direction

 ### Algorithms Considered
-Experimented with the following techniques and compared their results.
+Experimented with the following techniques and compared their results:

 ●	Linear Regression
 ●	Gradient Boosting
 ●	Neural Network